-If you need help assessing and treating various conditions, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating various conditions, come see the experts at one of our urgent care locations.
+You can walk in without an appointment, or save your spot online.
+We are open 365 days and during holidays.
 We’ll have you back to feeling better in no time.

 - Steiner, Elizabeth D. and Ashley Woo, Job-Related Stress Threatens the Teacher Supply: Key Findings from the 2021 State of the U.S. Teacher Survey.
 Santa Monica, CA: RAND Corporation, 2021. https://www.rand.org/pubs/research_reports/RRA1108-1.html.

 - Alaimo K, Oleksyk SC, Drzal NB, Golzynski DL, Lucarelli JF, Wen Y, Velie EM.
 Effects of changes in lunch-time competitive foods, nutrition practices, and nutrition policies on low-income middle-school children's diets.
 Child Obes.
 2013 Dec;9(6):509-23. doi: 10.1089/chi.2013.0052.
 Epub 2013 Nov 11.
 PMID: 24215386.